SundayS @ 8:00, 10:00, and online

 Worship is at the heart of St. Luke Lutheran Church.
 Lutheran worship, known for its strong musical tradition, uses a liturgy taken from Bible verses.
 Weekly scripture readings follow an a schedule matching the church calendar.

-10:00 - SERVICE OF HOLY COMMUNION St Luke currently offers a blended worship-style service at 10 a.m. on Sundays.
+St Luke typically offers a blended worship-style service on Sundays.
 This service is a blend between the contemporary style and a traditional style of music.
 Scripture, responses, and hymns are displayed on the projection screen, so following along is easy.

 FREQUENTLY ASKED QUESTIONS